Where We Be

 the yucca tubers.
 We paddled a canoe all the

-swore was a two-toed sloth.
+guide swore to us was a two-toed sloth.

 One afternoon our boat pushed through a